sinefuse/sinefuse.github.io/works.md

 ## "sinewave slicer"

-sinewave slicer is my old username but also the alias I used to creating music.
+sinewave slicer is my old username but also the alias I used when creating music.
 I've since laid it to rest, but I figured it wouldn't hurt to leave the music out there.
 Everything has been written on a Game Boy using a homebrew named Little Sound DJ (or LSDJ), so I had to make my music with the constraints of a real Game Boy - more or less.
 Sometimes I took a bit of artistic liberty and touched things up using Audacity.

 You can find the sinewave slicer Soundcloud account [right here.](https://www.soundcloud.com/sinewaveslicer)